OnniSaarni/SPT-Fika-Docker-Guide/README.md

 ## Credits

-Thanks to @MonstraG and @lommy7 for helping others in the comments and providing fixes.
+Thanks to everyone who contributed somehow or helped others in the comments.

 [Special thanks to k2rlxyz for making the original Dockerfile.](https://hub.docker.com/r/k2rlxyz/fika) It can also be found in the [Discord](https://discord.gg/project-fika).